 Ouch.
 With Investigating Ghosts, author and skeptic, Benjamin Radford, applies the scientific method and critical inquiry to ghost hunting practices used by many teams.
 It stings at some points, but it’s the reality check we need.
 Get our review after the jump.

-- You can apply the scientific method and critical inquiry to any investigation, but few paranormal researchers use controls as part of their research.
+- You can apply the scientific method and critical inquiry to any investigation, but few ghost hunters do that

 About Investigating Ghosts